1300 088 065

 • Next Steps: Contact a mortgage broker for personalised assistance and to navigate the process effectively.

-If you are a New Zealand citizen, you can buy townhouses, detached houses, units, vacant land and even commercial properties.
+If you are a New Zealand citizen, you can buy townhouses, detached houses, units, vacant land and even commercial properties in Australia.
 However, the property must be in Australia.
 We are not able to help you buy a house in New Zealand from Australia.

 How much can I borrow?